Locations:

 Your healthcare provider may find small blockages that don’t need another procedure.
 You may need to take medication or make changes to your daily life.
 For example, you may need to exercise more or eat healthier foods.

 You may have larger blockages that need more invasive treatment.
-Your provider may perform an angioplasty and place a stent to open your artery and keep it open.
+Your provider may perform an angioplasty and place a stent (small tube) to open your artery and keep it open.
 They can do this during your angiogram procedure.

 Some people need a separate procedure on another day.
 Your provider may recommend a bypass operation that creates a way for blood to flow around the blocked area.

-When should I know the results of an angiogram test?
+When should I know the results of the test?

-When should I call my doctor?
+When should I call my healthcare provider?

 Contact your healthcare provider if you have:

-• Pain or discomfort that doesn’t stop.
+• Pain or discomfort that doesn’t improve with medication

-• A hard time speaking or smiling.
+• A hard time speaking or smiling

-• Numbness, weakness, warmth or swelling in the arm or leg where they were working.
+• Numbness, weakness, warmth or swelling in the arm or leg where they were working

-• Fever.
+• Fever

-• A lump near your wound.
+• A lump near your wound

-• Bleeding where they put the catheter into your skin.
+• Bleeding where they put the catheter into your skin

 Additional Common Questions